22 N. Seventh Street,

 The Academy Theatre opened inside the old and remodelled Shubert Theatre which was so completely refurbished it requires its own entry in the Cinema Treasures listings.

-The Shubert Theatre originally opened in 1910 seating around 1,600 and in the mid-1930’s, it was renamed the Alvin Theatre and presented films, live theater and finally strip shows.
+The Shubert Theatre originally opened on August 28, 1910 seating around 1,600 and in the mid-1930’s, it was renamed the Alvin Theatre and presented films, live theatre and finally strip shows.

-It closed in 1983 and remained vacant until 1999 when the whole theater, minus the stage house, was literally moved a block and half away to make room for a major entertainment complex.
+It closed in 1983 and remained vacant until 1999 when the whole theatre, minus the stage house, was literally moved a block and half away to make room for a major entertainment complex.

 Just login to your account and subscribe to this theater